muratk3n/thirdwave/en/tweets/2020/week5.md

 ---

 Wut?
-Fighters in Idlib are digging in for a stand?
+Fighters in Idlib are digging in for a (last?) stand?
 U know they'll bomb that place out of existence \#Syria

 *2020-2-1 17:8:8*